explicitcontextualunderstanding/kalico/Comprehensive-Configuration-Macro.md

    ```

 3. **Belt Tension Verification**:
-   - Use a belt tension meter or audio frequency test (free apps available)
+   - Use a belt tension meter or audio frequency test (free apps available).
+Y-axis is 82Hz.
    - X/Y belts should have similar tension (~140-160Hz for GT2 belts)

 4. **Frame Rigidity Test**: